 recommendations for foundations interested in investing in naturalization and voter registration as "pillars of immigrant

 integration."
-Context Matters: Latino Immigrant Civic Engagement in Nine U.S. Cities, Woodrow Wilson International Center for Scholars, Mexico Institute, 2010,
+Context Matters: Latino Immigrant Civic Engagement in Nine U.S. Cities, Woodrow Wilson International Center for

-65 pp. Funded by a grant from the John D. and Catherine T. MacArthur Foundation, this applied research
+Scholars, Mexico Institute, 2010, 65 pp. Funded by a grant from the John

-project examines the local factors that influence the nature and extent of immigrant civic participation in selected communities
+D. and Catherine T. MacArthur Foundation, this applied research project examines the local factors that influence the nature

-largest (American) mass public protest on any issue, ever."
-The report pays particular attention
+study is the spring 2006 immigrant mobilizations, described as "the largest (American) mass public protest on any issue, ever."
+The report pays particular attention to

-and the role of unions.
+the role of unions.
 Separate reports are available for some of the cities studied in this project: Charlotte, Chicago, Fresno, Las Vegas, Los Angeles, Omaha, San Jose, Tucson, and Washington, D.C.
-Official Language Proficiency and the Civic Participation of Immigrants, Monica Boyd, Metropolis Language Matters Symposium, October 22, 2009, 17 pp. This paper attempts to find evidence for the common assumption that lack of proficiency in host country language
+Official Language Proficiency and the Civic Participation of Immigrants, Monica Boyd, Metropolis Language Matters Symposium,

-leads to low levels of civic participation.
-Using data from the 2002 Canadian Ethnic Diversity Survey, which included questions
+lack of proficiency in host country language leads to low levels of civic participation.
+Using data from the 2002 Canadian

-about membership and frequency of participation in a wide variety of organizations, including ethnic associations, as well
+Ethnic Diversity Survey, which included questions about membership and frequency of participation in a wide variety of organizations,

-as questions about "sense of belonging" to local, provincial, and national polities, the author finds that, with
+including ethnic associations, as well as questions about "sense of belonging" to local, provincial, and national

-the exception of ethnic or immigrant associations, immigrants with low levels of host language proficiency have low levels
+polities, the author finds that, with the exception of ethnic or immigrant associations, immigrants with low levels of host

-of organizational participation, although this fact "cannot be equated with negative feelings about belonging to Canada."
+language proficiency have low levels of organizational participation, although this fact "cannot be equated with negative

-Interestingly, participation in ethnic or immigrant associations, for those with low levels of proficiency, increases with
+feelings about belonging to Canada."
+Interestingly, participation in ethnic or immigrant associations, for those with

-length of residence in Canada.
+low levels of proficiency, increases with length of residence in Canada.
 The Effects of Citizenship on Family Income and Poverty, Briefing Paper, Economic Policy Institute, February 24, 2010, 12 pp. Contending

 that "the economic benefits of citizenship have been underexplored in our national discussion around immigration,"